 - If you’re building a new cushion cover, cut the ticking fabric at the same time as the outer upholstery fabric, and sew the two layers as one piece. you can even serge the two together at the edges for easier handling.

 This is only part of the entire latex story, which I will unfold for you in future posts.
-If you’re thinking of replacing your old cushion foam with latex foam, you can get free downloads and video instructions for measuring in NaturalUpholstery.com’s online store.
+If you’re thinking of replacing your old cushion foam with latex foam, you can find free downloads and video instructions for measuring linked from this page.

 If you have any questions that aren’t answered here, you might like to subscribe to the mailing list to receive tips, class notifications and videos about natural materials for upholstery.